 In order to facilitate registration with the VPS, the shares that are listed on Oslo Stock Exchange are registered in the name of DnB Bank ASA (Funcom's VPS Registrar).
 The VPS Registrar registers interest in the shares in the VPS (in Norwegian: depotbevis).
 Therefore, not the shares themselves, but the interests in the shares issued by the VPS Registrar are registered in the VPS and are listed on Oslo Stock Exchange.
-The VPS Registrar is registered as the legal owner of the shares in the shares in the shares issued to investors as nominee on behalf of each investor.
+The VPS Registrar is registered as the legal owner of the shares in the shareholders' register that Funcom N.V. maintains pursuant to Dutch law.
+The VPS Registrar, or its designee, will hold the shares issued to investors as nominee on behalf of each investor.
 The VPS Registrar provides for the registration of each investor's depositary ownership in the shares in the VPS on the investor's individual VPS account.